 Toast is the quaint term for the burning of the interior of a wine barrel.
 Toasted barrels affect the final flavor of a wine, and winemakers can custom order the level of toast they want to achieve the flavor profile they are seeking.
 The wine brand Toasted Head refers to the fact that the wines they make come from barrels where the interiors of the flat ends have been charred.

 Terroir [tehr-WAHR] literally means “soil” in French.
 For winemakers there it implies much more, as is increasingly so for vintners around the world.
-More broadly, terroir encompasses not only the earth in which the grape vines grow, but other factors such as vineyard altitude, the angle of the sun on the grapes, the slope of the incline of the plot, and water availability and drainage.
+More broadly, terroir encompasses not only the earth in which the grape vines grow, but other factors such as vineyard altitude, the angle of the sun on the grapes, the slope of the incline of the plot, average temperatures, water availability, and drainage.
 The impact of terroir on the quality of the finished wine is controversial, however, particularly in the New World, with some producers believing viniculture and viticulture play a more profound role.

 Veraison is the change of ripening grapes from green to red or yellow, occurring in mid to late summer and celebrated as a sure sign of the coming harvest.

 Vigneron [vee-nyeh-ROHN] is simply French for “wine grower.”

 Vin de Pays [van deu pay-YEE] “Local wine” or “country wine” in French.
 This is the third tier of quality in the French system, behind Appellation d’Origine Contrôllée and Vin Délimité de Qualité Superiéure.
 It is followed by Vin de Table.

 Viniculture is synonymous with enology, the study or practice of winemaking.

 Vintner [VIHNT-ner] is simply a person who makes or sells wine.

 Viticulture is the cultivation of grapevines, or the study of wine grapes themselves.